Planned Parenthood, Margaret Sanger, and the FACTS

 The facts about the location of specific Planned Parenthood offices/clinics tell a disturbing story.
 These clinics are inordinately positioned in black neighborhoods, but don’t take my word for it.
 A study done by Life Issues Institute entitled “New Research Shows Planned Parenthood Targets Minority Neighborhoods” proves the point.
 The Institute states: “Our analysis shows that 102 out of 165, or 62% of the Planned Parenthood abortion facilities are located in areas with relatively high African American populations, or in ‘targeted neighborhoods.’”

 These are the facts.
 They are just as easily found by a reporter with National Public Radio as they are for us.
-All you need is a desire to not only find the truth, but to tell the truth as well.
-And this is what we must strive to do each and every day.
+All you need is a desire to not only find the truth, but to tell and teach the truth as well.
+ALL’s Culture of Life Studies Program has made this easy with a new unit study for high schoolers entitled Who Was the Real Margaret Sanger?
+We must teach our children the truth, not only about Margaret Sanger, but about PP as well.
+Education is key if we are to change hearts and minds.

 Combat the evil with truth!
 Join American Life League in defiance of the culture of our day—this culture of death.
 Through your actions and words, become a part of our movement to build a culture of life.
 Pray, be informed, and educate others.